 The following principles are not expected to change often.
-Should there be any changes, the Company will send details to all Deferred Pensions Planholders at least three months in advance of the effective date.
+Should there be any changes, which are not immaterial, the Company will send details to all Deferred Pensions Planholders at least three months in advance of the effective date.

 3.1.
 The amount payable under a Deferred Pensions plan